-You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document; and publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:
+1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and

+2. Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:

-- a. the approved Sections 1 and 2 of Part 2 of the AGAR; and - b. the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
-Please note that we have pre-completed it with the following suggested dates: Monday 15 June Friday 24 July 2020.
-(The latest possible dates that comply with the statutory requirements are Tuesday 1 September Monday 12 October 2020); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+- a. the approved Sections 1 and 2 of either Part 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b. the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+Please note that we have pre-completed it with the following suggested dates: Monday 15 June - Friday 24 July 2020.
+(The latest possible dates that comply with the statutory requirements are Tuesday 1 September - Monday 12 October 2020); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).